 The Robert Thomas Carriage Museum - Blackstone's newest museum features fully restored buggies and carriages donated from a local collector.
 Appointments for tours, can be made by calling Mr. Zachary Whitlow, Director of Downtown Blackstone, Inc., 434-292-3041.

 Walking Tour of Historic Downtown Blackstone - While in Historic Blackstone, please take a few minutes to enjoy its tree-lined avenues, its historic buildings, and the sense of Southern hospitality that has long been the town's trademark.

 Historical Markers - don't miss the many historical markers in town, describing noteworthy events in our community's past.

 Lakeview Cemetery - Blackstone's oldest cemetery has graves dating back well over 100 years.

-Annual Model Train Display - Every year Bevells Hardware starts early to get their train display (over 500 square feet) up and running for all of their Holiday Visitors.
-There is a Wood Mill, a working Drive-In Movie Theatre, a ski-slope, a circus, and replicas of buildings of interest here in Blackstone, just to name a few of the interesting sites.
+Annual Giant Model Train Display - Every year Bevells Hardware starts early to get their train display (over 500 square feet) up and running for all of their Holiday Visitors.
+There is a Wood Mill, a working Drive-In Movie Theatre, a ski-slope, a circus, and replicas of buildings of interest here in Blackstone and the surrounding area, just to name a few of the interesting sites.

 The Train display will be up and running the day after Thanksgiving through the second week of January yearly.

-Historic Downtown - Downtown Blackstone, listed on the Virginia Historical Register boasts interesting architecture, buildings over 100 years old, and charming iron-fronts.
-Stroll our tree-lined streets and visit one of our unique shops.
+Historic Downtown - Downtown Blackstone is listed on the Virginia Historical Register and boasts interesting architecture, buildings over 100 years old, and charming iron-fronts.
+Stroll our tree-lined streets and visit our unique shops.